-In some deployments it is necessary or desirable to route some Web Security or Email Security traffic through the appliance C interface (typically Web and email traffic is routed through separated, dedicated interfaces (P1/P2, E1/E2) and C is reserved for management traffic).
+In some deployments, it is necessary or desirable to route some Web or email traffic through the appliance C interface (typically Web and email traffic is routed through separate, dedicated interfaces (P1/P2, E1/E2) and C is reserved for management traffic).
 However, some sites might want to route authentication (or other) traffic through the C interface.
-This is accomplished by defining module routes on the Configuration > Routing page.
+This is accomplished by defining module routes on the Configuration > Routing page if this is supported by your subscription.

-The module route table has a maximum limit of 5000 entries.
+The module route table has a maximum limit of 5,000 entries.